For peak season please contact firstname.lastname@example.org for bookings or phone +27 (0)21 8550395

 A visit to the Etosha National Park in Namibia will not be complete without staying at Okaukuejo Camp.
 Dating from 1957, this safari camp has been renovated and modernised without losing any of its game-viewing appeal.
 Okaukuejo is the administrative headquarters of the Park and also houses the Etosha Ecological Institute, which is tasked with conserving the wide variety of fauna and flora in this part of Namibia.
 Okaukuejo Camp is situated only 17km from Anderson Gate, the southern entrance to the Etosha National Park.

 Guests are accommodated in 104 chalets and 26 campsites.
 The chalets are scattered throughout the camp and there is a chalet type for every taste.
-The 5 Premier Waterhole Chalets overlook the floodlit waterhole and offer luxury accommodation.
-Whereas the other chalet types are booked on a bed and breakfast basis, the Premier Chalets offer full board accommodation.
+The 5 Premier Waterhole Chalets overlook the floodlit waterhole and offer luxury accommodation in Etosha National Park.
+Whereas the other chalet types are booked on a bed and breakfast basis, the Premier Chalets offer full board accommodation near the Waterhole in Etosha National Park.
 The chalets are double-storied, with 2 en-suite bedrooms, balconies, lounge and private patio, fridge and tea/ coffee facilities.

 Okaukuejo Camp also offers 40 en-suite double rooms, as well as 2 chalets suited to people with disabilities.